Latency Adjustable Transformer Encoder for Language Understanding: Abstract

 Adjusting the latency, power, and accuracy of natural language understanding models is a desirable objective of an efficient architecture.
 This paper proposes an efficient Transformer architecture that adjusts the inference computational cost adaptively with a desired inference latency speedup.
 In fine-tuning phase, the proposed method detects less important hidden sequence elements (word-vectors) and eliminates them in each encoder layer using a proposed Attention Context Contribution (ACC) metric.
 After the fine-tuning phase, with the novel offline-tuning property, the inference latency of the model can be adjusted in a wide range of inference speedup selections without any further training.

-The proposed method is applied to the BERT\textsubscript{base} and GPT-2 models for evaluation.
-Extensive experiments show that most of the word-vectors in higher Transformer layers have less contribution to the subsequent layers; hence, they can be eliminated to improve the inference latency.
-Experimental results on extensive sentiment analysis, classification, text generation tasks and regression benchmarks like GLUE showed that the method is effective in various datasets with minimal impact on global context.
-The proposed method mathematically and experimentally improves the inference latency of BERT\textsubscript{base} and GPT-2 by up to 4.8 and 3.72 times with less than 0.75\% accuracy drop and passable perplexity on average.
+Extensive experiments reveal that most word-vectors in higher Transformer layers contribute less to subsequent layers, allowing their removal to improve inference latency.
+Experimental results on various language understanding, text generation, and instruction tuning tasks and benchmarks demonstrate the approach's effectiveness across diverse datasets, with minimal impact on the input's global context.
+The technique improves Time-to-First-Token (TTFT) of Llama3 by up to 2.9x, with minor performance drop.
 The suggested approach posits that in Large Language Models (LLMs), although the complete network is necessary for training, it can be truncated during the fine-tuning phase.